el-rafa-dev/rhythinl/CONFIGURE_MINGW.md

 ## Setting paths with CMD:
 Set the dir path to PATH for local users with: ``` setx PATH "%PATH%;C:\mingw64\bin" /M``` Set the dir path to PATH for ALL Users with: ``` setx PATH "%PATH%;C:\mingw64\bin" ```
+# To set the dir path to Windows PATH with PowerShell, do this:
 ## Setting paths with PowerShell:
 Set the dir path to PATH for local users with: ``` [System.Environment]::SetEnvironmentVariable("PATH", $env:PATH + ";C:\ming64\bin", "User") ```
 Set the dir path to PATH for ALL User with: ``` [System.Environment]::SetEnvironmentVariable("PATH", $env:PATH + ";C:\ming64\bin", "Machine") ```